tomzx/blog.tomrochette.com-content/agi/data-processing-pipeline/article.md

 # Requirements
 * Plug-and-play addition of new processing units
 * The ability to replay already processed data on newer processing units only
-* Processing units have an identifier, a list of dependend processing units (dependencies) and a processing function
+* Processing units have an identifier, a list of processing units it depends on (dependencies) and a processing function
 * Processing units, like pipes, can be connected to one another

 # Conception